CHTC/chtc-website-source/faculty-resources.md

 If your group is new to CHTC, we recommend scheduling a meeting with us, and having your group members join.
 After this meeting, we can create accounts on our systems and provide next steps for getting started.
+You can initiate this meeting either by using the email address below or requesting an account.

 If your group is currently using CHTC, we want to partner with you in improving your CHTC experience.
 The best way to do this is to contact us; we'll set up a meeting or call to